 UNDERWATER brings environmentalism, trance music, and mysticism together.
 In a 7-channel video installation that’s also an operatic disco, Tauber sings about pollution and global warming like a Jewish cantor on the Day of Atonement.

 Electronic dance music arises from depth readings taken from 40 of his scuba dives.

-5 videos focus on what I find underwater: pollution, death, nausea, a beautiful sea turtle, and swaying kelp…
+5 videos focus on what Tauber finds underwater: pollution, death, nausea, a beautiful sea turtle, and swaying kelp…

-A 6th video shows me disappearing into a cloud of air bubbles, and a 7th video shows a visual map of my dives.
+A 6th video shows him disappearing into a cloud of air bubbles, and a 7th video shows a visual map of his dives.

-A previous version of this project, The Underwater Project: Turning Myself Into Music, was first presented as a 3 channel video installation in 2004 at Susanne Vielmetter Los Angeles Projects; it then traveled to the Adamski Gallery (Berlin), the Helen Lindhurst Fine Arts Gallery at the University of Southern California, and the Rocky Mountain School of Photography (Missoula, Montana).
+UNDERWATER has been shown at KOENIG2 by_robbygreif (Vienna, Austria) and the Adamski Gallery (Berlin, Germany).
+A previous version of this project, The Underwater Project: Turning Myself Into Music, was exhibited at Susanne Vielmetter Los Angeles Projects (Los Angeles, CA, USA), the Adamski Gallery (Berlin, Germany), the Helen Lindhurst Fine Arts Gallery at the University of Southern California (Los Angeles, CA, USA), and the Rocky Mountain School of Photography (Missoula, MT, USA).